 Tanzania is a vibrant, welcoming country where guests are met with open arms.
 Locals love soccer and love discussing current events, so get ready for both!
 Each day you’ll coach girls on the soccer field.
 In your free time, wind down and play touch rugby, volleyball, basketball, and soccer (of course!) with your friends.
-For four hours each week you’ll also mix with students at a local high school, engaging in one-on-one English conversation and group discussions, and taking trips to town or playing sports together.
-This is a great way to bond and the local teens are grateful for the opportunity.
+For three hours a week, learn survival Swahili skills to be better able to communicate with your new friends.
+Enjoy daily activities from movie nights to Maasai jewelry making to basket making and short hikes.
+Spend time with your homestay families in the evenings to experience real life in Tanzania.

 Mentor young girls through soccer training camps and English conversation practice

 Work with Iringa Development of Youth, Disabled and Children care (IDYDC) to create and facilitate a girls’ soccer league

 A Certificate of International Service Learning (50+ hours)

 Tanzania has some of the most iconic landscapes and animals in the world.

 This beautiful East African country spans vast wilderness areas.
 Major regions range from the plains of Serengeti National Park, habitat of elephant, lion, leopard, buffalo and rhino, to Kilimanjaro National Park, home to Africa’s highest mountain.
 Tanzania is also well known for its archaeological sites, some of which contained very important fossils!
 In total, the country has seven UNESCO World Heritage Sites.